 Lab alumni (partial): Sahara Haas (MSc), Yunfan Lyu (MSc), Kushal Joshi (PhD), Winnie Ho (PhD), Erika Jang (PhD), Elyse Latreille (PhD), Xinying Guo (PhD), Misha Ditmans (MASc), Karen Fung (PhD), Siavash Ghaffari (PDF), Negar Khosraviani (MSc), Rajiv Sanwal (MSc), Victoria Mintsopoulos (MSc), Hira Raheel (MSc), Michael Sugiyama (PhD), Elizabeth Sabath (PDF), Niall Filewod (MD/PDF), Victoria Tokarz (MSc), Sha (Lucy) Guan (MSc), Susan Armstrong (MD/PhD); Paymon Azizi (MSc); Asela Gamage (MSc); Vahid Khajoee (PDF).

-Alumni have gone on to post-doctoral fellowships, medical or dental school, graduate school, or combined MD/PhD training; some are in industry.
+Alumni have gone on to academia, post-doctoral fellowships, medical or dental school/practice, additional graduate training, or combined MD/PhD training; several are in industry.